chandanhpcic/docs/source/manual/how-tos/serial_access.rst

     You can search for a message containing "now attached to ttyUSB1" to find out which device it is.
 Afterwards you can compare the previous output to the output of a tool like ``lsusb``.

-For example, on the Deciso DEC630, accessed from macOS, the device is named ``/dev/tty.usbmodem1112421``.
+For example, on the Reticen8 DEC630, accessed from macOS, the device is named ``/dev/tty.usbmodem1112421``.
 Entering the serial console thus involves opening a terminal and executing the following instruction:

 ::